BorgwardtLab/CoFi/README.md

 # CoFi
-Visualization and analysis of data sets containing time series with history information
+Visualization and analysis of time series with history information

 **Coordination Finder (CoFi) is a program motivated by the recent work of the Schroeder group of ETHZ.
-CoFi takes protein expression levels of single-cell imaging as input and provides methods to extract information from the data.**
+CoFi takes protein expression levels of single-cell imaging as input and provides methods to extract information about clusteirng and coordination.**

 Coordination Finder does the following:
 * Cluster time series data.
 It may consist of multiple, independent dimensions.